Users can work on Prolaborate as per their access permissions or the permissions set for the groups they are in.

 - Edit Default Dashboard of the user.
 Default dashboard set at a user level takes precedence over the default set at Repository and Group level

 - Edit the Status.
-Users with Status as Inactive will not be able to login
+Users with who are Inactive will not be able to login to Prolaborate

 - Make an user as Admin.